Mataram kingdom: The great conqueror

 There are some reports that naval Javanese raiders invaded Tran-nam in 767, Champa in 774, and Champa again in 787.
 The successor of Panangkaran was Dharanindra (r.
 780–800) or commonly known as King Indra.
 He was mentioned in Kelurak inscription (dated 782) in his formal reign name Sri Sanggrama Dhananjaya.
 In this inscription, he was hailed as Wairiwarawiramardana or "the slayer of courageous enemies".
 The similar title also found in Ligor B inscription discovered in Southern Thailand Malay Peninsula; Sarwwarimadawimathana, which suggest it referred to the same person.
 Dharanindra seems to be a valiant and warlike character, as he embarked on military naval expedition overseas and has brought Shailendras' control on Ligor in Malay Peninsula.

 King Indra seems to continue the builder tradition of his predecessor.
 He continued the construction of Manjusrigrha temple (Sewu complex), and according to the Karangtengah inscription (dated 824) responsible for the construction of Venuvana temple, connected to Mendut or probably Ngawen temple.
 He was also probably responsible for the conception and initiation of the construction of Borobudur and Pawon temple.

 Dharanindra ascends as the Maharaja of Srivijaya.
 The nature of Shailendras' close relations with the neighbouring Srivijayan empire based on Sumatra is quite uncertain and complicated.
 It seems that in earlier times, Shailendra family belonged within Srivijayan mandala sphere of influence.
 And for a later period of time, Shailendras' monarch rose to become the head of Srivijayan mandala.
 The shift that rendered Shailendras in return to become the ruler of Srivijaya was unclear.
 Was it led by military campaign by Dharanindra against Srivijaya in Sumatra, or more likely formed by close alliance and kinship between the house of Shailendra and the Maharaja of Srivijaya.
+Arabic sources mentioned that Zabag (Java) ruled over Sribuza (Srivijaya), Kalah (a place in the Malay peninsula, probably Kedah), and Ramni (a place in Sumatra, probably Lambri).

-Based on the Ligor inscription, Laguna copperplate inscription and Pucangan inscription, the influence and knowledge of the Medang Kingdom reached as far as Bali, southern Thailand, the kingdoms in the Philippine islands, and the Khmer in Cambodia.
+Based on the Ligor inscription, Laguna copperplate inscription and Pucangan inscription, the influence and knowledge of the Medang kingdom reached as far as Bali, southern Thailand, the kingdoms in the Philippine islands, and the Khmer in Cambodia.
 In 851 an Arabic merchant named Sulaimaan recorded an event about Javanese Sailendras staging a surprise attack on the Khmers by approaching the capital from the river, after a sea crossing from Java.
 The young Khmer king was later punished by the Maharaja, and subsequently, the kingdom became a vassal of the Sailendra dynasty.
-In 916 CE, a Javanese kingdom invaded the Khmer Empire, using 1000 "medium-sized" vessels, which resulted in a Javanese victory.
-The head of the Khmer king was then brought to Java.

-The pacifist ruler
+In 916 CE, Abu Zaid Hasan mentioned that a polity called Zabag invaded the Khmer kingdom, using 1000 "medium-sized" vessels, which resulted in a Zabag victory.
+The head of the Khmer king was then brought to Zabag.
+Regardless of whether the story was true or not or just a legend, it may have a connection with the independence of Cambodia from Javanese suzerainty in 802 CE.
+Zabag might corresponds to Jawaka/Javaka, which may refer to Java or South Sumatra.